 \subsection{Blockchain and Smart Contracts}

-Consider a blockchain $B$ a sequence of blocks $\{B_1, B_2, ..., B_n\}$, where $n$ is the n\textsuperscript{th} block such that each block is linked cryptographically to the previous one.
-Each block contains a root of the current state trie, which holds the state of the blockchain, represented as key-value pairs $S(B^x) = \langle key, value \rangle$.
+Consider a blockchain $B$ a sequence of blocks $\{B_1, B_2, ..., B_n\}$, where $n$ is the n\textsuperscript{th} block such that each block is cryptographically linked to the previous one.
+Each block contains a root of the current state trie, which holds the state of the blockchain, represented as key-value pairs $S(B_x) = \langle key, value \rangle$.
 Each key represents an account -- either an \textit{Externally Owned Account} (EOA) controlled by a cryptographic key pair or a \textit{Contract Account}.
-The latter contains code that enforces the so-called smart contracts that execute in the native virtual machine of the blockchain -- e.g., the Ethereum Virtual Machine (EVM).
+The latter contains code that enforces the so-called smart contracts that execute in the native virtual machine of the blockchain, e.g., the Ethereum Virtual Machine (EVM).
 The execution of $tx$ in $B_x$ changes the state $S(B_x) \overset{\textit{tx}}\rightarrow S'(B_x)$.
-Examples of state changes include triggering the execution of smart contracts or actions natively supported by the blockchain, such as transferring native currency or triggering internal transactions (that can recursively trigger additional state changes).
-Smart contracts enable the execution of code, which can define tokens -- by following common interfaces, such as the ERC-20~\cite{erc20} or ERC-721~\cite{erc721} -- or arbitrary logic, such as validating \emph{Merkle proofs} or digital signatures \cite{Belchior_Dimov_Karadjov_Pfannschmidt_Vasconcelos_Correia_2023}.
+Examples of state changes include triggering the execution of smart contracts or actions natively supported by the blockchain, such as transferring native currency or triggering internal transactions (which can recursively trigger additional state changes).
+Smart contracts enable the execution of code, which can define tokens -- by following common interfaces, such as the ERC-20~\cite{erc20} or ERC-721~\cite{erc721} -- or arbitrary logic, such as validating \emph{Merkle proofs} or digital signatures.
 Code execution may emit events that can be understood as execution logs (also called \emph{topics} in the context of transaction receipts).
-Events emitted in the context of a network are referred to as \textit{local events}.
+Events are usually representations of state changes in a certain smart contract.